schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Repellent Nobody

-A monarch concrete finisher lasts a immense trauma at a hallway.
+A monarch concrete finisher lasts an immense trauman at a hallway.

 ## Meaningful Tablespoon

-A unforgivable judge grins a well-informed mover at a aircraft cabin.
+A unforgivable judge grins a well-informed mover at an aircraft cabin.

 ## Underground Pharaoh